min69u/Reforestation/README.md

-## I used to work in a shoe recycling shop.
-It was sole destroying.
+## I was shocked when I was diagnosed as colorblind...
+It came out of the purple.